Practice-based Innovation and Applied Research and TAFE

 We encourage the Prime Minister and business associations across Australia to work in collaboration with TAFEs to engage in practice-based innovation and applied research.
 Cisco, Optus, and TDA have teamed up to produce a report that recommends the Australian Government investment in a one year pilot of an applied research model where TAFEs collaborate with SMEs to develop or enhance products and improve services and processes: SMEs and TAFEs Collaborating through Applied Research for Growth.

-If you would like to discuss an approach to practice-based innovation and applied research please contact, in the first instance, Mr Ronald Jackson at email@example.com or on 0418 979 031.
+If you would like to discuss an approach to practice-based innovation and applied research please contact email@example.com.

 The Melbourne based Mackenzie Research Institute advocates, from a technical and further education perspective on an evidence-based rationale, for the reform of tertiary education in Australia.
 It seeks to create and advocate ideas that can improve tertiary education in Australia for industry and the wider community, providing greater student opportunities for access and success.